dumlutimuralp/antrea-packet-walks/part_b/README.md

 The fifth flow entry matches against a specific source IP, which is frontend pod IP - 10.222.1.48.
 The same flow entry has a conjunction action with both an id of "1" and "2".

-**Note :** The x/y notation in the conjunctions are to represent whether if the conjunction has multiple conditions to match and which condition the current flow represents.
+**Note :** The x/y notation in the conjunctions are to represent whether if the conjunction has multiple conditions to match and which condition the current flow represents.For example 3,2/3 means the given flow entry is the second out of three conjunctions for the conjunction id 3.

 <b>So conjunction 2 is fully implemented by second, third and fifth flow entries.</b> Conjunction 2 checks if the source IP address is 10.222.1.48 and if the destination protocol is UDP 53.
 This corresponds to the DNS specific rule in the egress section of the Kubernetes network policy named as "frontendpolicy" shown earlier.
 DNS is allowed egress to any destination IP hence the second flow entry above does not have any specific IP to match against.